silvainfm/5899-spring24-project1-team2/README.md

 # Our Approach
 ## Data collection
-Data from excel, then used an API (or google finance or yahoo finance) to get SPY returns data
+Data from excel, then used the yahoo finance API to get the stocks' returns data.

 ## Preprocessing